These offers are no long available on CreditCardForum. The information below is for reference purposes.

 While the benefits differ slightly between them, their rewards all operate the same way:

-- You earn “up to” 1.25% cash back on all purchases, without any cap on the amount that can be earned (the AmEx version also earns double cash back at gas stations and grocery stores).
+- You earn “up to” 1.25 percent cash back on all purchases, without any cap on the amount that can be earned.
+The version from American Express (a CreditCardForum advertising partner) also earns double cash back at gas stations and grocery stores.

-The other drawback is that they don’t offer any higher reward categories.
-Depending on your spending patterns, you may want to compare these 5% cash rebate credit card offers.
+A possible drawback for these cards is that (with the exception of the American Express version), they don’t offer any higher reward categories.
+Depending on your spending patterns, you may want to compare other cash-back card options.

 Verdict?
 The USAA cash back credit card program is not very attractive with this tiered rewards structure.
-These days you should expect at least 1% on all your spending, if not more.
+These days you should expect at least 1 percent on all your spending from the start, if not more.
 Therefore, the application only makes sense if it is the other benefits you are after instead.

-- USAA Military affiliate credit cards (available for 16 different military associations such as Air Force Association, Veterans of Foreign Wars, Wounded Warrior Project and others)
+The USAA Rewards Visa Signature and USAA Rewards American Express cards offer points for the USAA Rewards program.
+The USAA Military Affiliate cards do as well.
+The Affiliate cards are available for 16 different military associations such as Air Force Association, Veterans of Foreign Wars, Wounded Warrior Project and others.

 - You earn 1 point per dollar spent.
-The cards have no bonus categories, with the exception of the AmEx which gives double points on gas and groceries.
+The American Express and Military Affiliate versions give double points on gas and groceries.